mechmotum/mechmotum.github.io/content/jupyter-initial-galaxy.rst

 post <https://mechmotum.github.io/blog/libretexts-jupyter-plugin.html#future>`__.

-Additionally, we began bare-metal development on the new Galaxy kubernetes cluster building off of experiences with the first `flock cluster <https://mechmotum.github.io/blog/jupyter-summer-2019.html>`__ and improving on it.
-We also made numerous miscallaneous improvements including a new grafana alert setup, a more detailed FAQ page for our JupyterHub as well as completing some much needed cluster upgrades.
+Additionally, we began bare-metal development on the new Galaxy Kubernetes cluster building off of experiences with the first `flock cluster <https://mechmotum.github.io/blog/jupyter-summer-2019.html>`__ and improving on it.
+We also made numerous miscallaneous improvements including a new Grafana alert setup, a more detailed FAQ page for our JupyterHub as well as completing some much needed cluster upgrades.

 default-env 2.0